JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7893 days**.

-And here is a just a random fact -  **American women, on average, spend 55 minutes per day getting showered, dressed, and groomed**.
+And here is a just a random fact -  **When Queen Elizabeth I of England died she owned over 3,000 gowns**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)